 OHCA's vision of success for the APM Standards is for stakeholders to endorse the Standards and for payers and purchasers to commit to using the Standards to guide their future contracting efforts.
 While OHCA will promote and monitor use of the APM Standards by contracting entities, at this time OHCA does not have authority to enforce the Standards.
 OHCA intends for the Standards to result in greater alignment across APMs and make participation in APMs easier for payers and providers.
-Similarly, OHCA will partner with stakeholders to achieve the voluntary APM Adoption Goal.
+Similarly, OHCA will partner with stakeholders to promote achievement of the APM Adoption Goals.
 OHCA commits to transparency and accountability by publishing progress towards the stated goals.
 As APM adoption increases, health system performance should improve, leading to higher quality, more equitable, and more affordable care.